sirintra/PMC-PC-training/docs/source/snakemake.rst

 ..
 Note::

-   Snakemake will execute any rule which can produce an output which a target rule requires as its input
+   Snakemake will execute any rule which produces an output which a target rule requires as its input

 ..
 Tip::